Gentux/jump/README.md

 Functions
 ---------

+Create a mark in $MARKPATH folder:

 ```
 $ cd my/folder
 $ mark
 ```

-Create a mark in $MARKPATH folder
+List your marks:
 ```
 $ marks
 ```

-List your marks
+Move to your folder:
 ```
 $ jump folder
 ```

-Move to your folder
+Remove the mark:
 ```
 $ unmark folder
 ```
-Remove the mark

 Variables
 ---------